sidsawant25/group65-twint/Readme.md

 Each sequence contains 16 frames.
 Each frame contains the motion features of 20 skeleton joints of a human body.
 More specifically, each joint is represented with features in x, y, z axes in 3D space.
 Thus each frame contains 20×3 = 60 features.

+### Class Imbalance Problem
+An imbalanced classification problem occurs when the classes in the dataset have a highly unequal number of samples.
+Class weight technique is used to handle the issue.
+In this technique we assign a larger penalty to wrong predictions on the minority class.

 ### Performance
 <pre>
 Model Summary